Attack on Lambeth Palace, 1640: King, Laud and popular dissent

 By 1640, English government was in crisis, brought about by religious and political dissension.
-In 1629 the king, Charles I had married the Catholic Henrietta Maria of France, who had sworn to Pope Urban VIII that she would actively aid the restoration of Catholicism in England.
+In 1625 the king, Charles I had married the Catholic Henrietta Maria of France, who had sworn to Pope Urban VIII that she would actively aid the restoration of Catholicism in England.
 Charles aroused most antagonism through his religious measures.
 He believed in High Anglicanism, a sacramental version of the Church of England, theologically based upon Arminianism, a creed shared with his main political adviser, the Archbishop of Canterbury, William Laud.
 He was equally unpopular on account of both his theology—he was seen as very high church (Note: Although not Catholic, his theology was based on "the beauty of holiness", involving the return of pomp and display to church services: "for the Puritan, these ceremonies were the dregs of popery".)—and his closeness to Charles.
 High church Anglicanism was seen as effectively crypto-Catholicism by the suspicious—indeed, he had been called "the Pope of Lambeth" around Southwark inns—and hence threatened a return to popery.
 By 1640, Laud "had good reason to know that there were people out there who hated him", comments the historian Peter Lake.

 Discontent with the King's advisors (Note: Rarely, at this stage, was the King held personally responsible; the old medieval concept that the king—as God's anointed—was innocent of everything except taking bad advice was still generally accepted.) was common.
-In 1628 a London crowd—termed a mob by the Victorian historian S. R. Gardiner—had murdered the Duke of Buckingham's physician and in 1634, riots broke out on the pillorying of William Prynne, a religious radical.
+In 1628 a London crowd—termed a mob by the Victorian historian S. R. Gardiner—had murdered the Duke of Buckingham's physician, John Lambe. and in 1634, riots broke out on the pillorying of William Prynne, a religious radical.
 The same mob regularly slandered the Queen, both for her Catholicism and alleged profligacy: for example, it was asserted that Charles gave her £1,000 a week, which "the poore Subbiects p[ai]d".
 At the forefront of the dissent were the London apprentices.
 In the words of the antiquarian Charles Knight, these "were not a low-bred or illiterate class.
 The greater number were the sons of substantial citizens or yeomen," and because they were often the sons of gentlemen they were entitled to wear weapons.
 Marches of apprentices were possibly spontaneous, but may have been surreptitiously organised by men such as John Pym, a leading parliamentarian and radical.